 Maybe you grew up bilingual or you are absolutely fluent in a second language anyway.
 If that’s the case, you could consider becoming a professional translator.

-Your payment will strongly depend on your skills, your experience and what language combination you will offer.
+Your payment will strongly depend on your skills, your experience, and what language combination you will offer.
 Since there are many translators for, e.g. English-Spanish, you have to compete against them which could pull down your rates.

-Similar to content writing, you will also be able to score
+Similar to content writing, you will also be able to score better-paying jobs if you specialize in one niche and become an expert in that.

 Translators make about 46,120 USD a year according to the Bureau of Labor Statistics.

 Unlike accounting, you don’t necessarily need to have a certain degree for most bookkeeping jobs.
-So even if you are inexperienced, as long as you are reliable, trustworthy and detail-oriented, this online job could still be something for you.
+So even if you are inexperienced, as long as you are reliable, trustworthy, and detail-oriented, this online job could still be something for you.

 If you are employed, you can make about 40,000 USD a year, according to the Bureau of Labor Statistics.
 But again, if you chose to work as a freelancer, you can set your own rates and thus, make even more.